benjamin-aubron/EuroNet_project/README.md

 # EuroNet_project

-## EuroNet project is an open source project aiming to build trust between citizens, public institutions, companies and non profit organizations.
+EuroNet project is an open source project aiming to build trust between citizens, public institutions, companies and non profit organizations by using blockchain technology.